Baby Back Ribs Glazed With Pomegranate Molasses BBQ Sauce

 How to Remove the Membrane?

-2. Use a small knife to carefully lift the edge of the membrane at the end of the rack.
-Gently slide the knife under the membrane, just enough to loosen it from the bone.
+• Use a small knife to carefully lift the membrane’s edge at the rack’s end.
+Gently slide the knife under the membrane to loosen it from the bone.

-By removing the membrane, you allow the rub and BBQ sauce flavors to penetrate the meat, resulting in a more tender and flavorful end result.
+Removing the membrane allows the rub and BBQ sauce flavors to penetrate the meat, resulting in a more tender and flavorful result.

-When seasoning the ribs, get a few layers of aluminum foil so your kitchen counter doesn’t get messy. lay three pieces of foil overlapping each other.
+When seasoning the ribs, get a few layers of aluminum foil so your kitchen counter doesn’t get messy.
+Lay three pieces of foil overlapping each other.
 Then, place the ribs in the middle.
 Apply a light coat of Dijon mustard on the meat side, then shake the RubRub.
 Go heavy with the seasoning on the meat side and less on the bone side.
 This is because the seasoning will need to penetrate the meat.
 But adding too much seasoning to the bone side will make the ribs salty.
-Make sure to wrap with the foil well.
-When you open the foil, check to see if any flavorful rib juices have come out.
-If you have any liquid, you can add the liquid to the bbq sauce for extra flavor.
+Make sure to wrap it well with the foil.
+When you open the foil, check if flavorful rib juices have come out.
+If you have any liquid, you can add the liquid to the BBQ sauce for extra flavor.

 When serving baby back ribs, it’s always great to complement them with various delicious side dishes.
-For a complete Mediterranean-themed meal, consider grilling some fresh grilled corn on the cob,with zaatar and feta, Grilled zucchini with gralic and lemon and grilled asparagus.
-These grilled veggies add a smoky and charred flavor that pairs well with the ribs.
+For a complete Mediterranean-themed meal, consider grilling some fresh corn on the cob with zaatar and feta, Grilled zucchini with garlic and lemon, and grilled asparagus.
+These grilled veggies add a smoky, charred flavor that pairs well with the ribs.
 To enhance the Mediterranean flavors, include a refreshing Fattoush salad or a Mediterranean potato salad, both bursting with vibrant herbs and tangy dressings.
-For a dip, offer creamy hummus and Muhammara, a spicy red pepper and walnut dip, to provide a delightful contrast to the rich and savory ribs.
-This combination of flavors and textures will make your meal a true culinary delight.
+For a dip, offer creamy hummus and Muhammara, a spicy red pepper and walnut dip, to contrast the rich and savory ribs.
+This combination of flavors and textures will make your meal a culinary delight.

 Preparation